AFLplusplus/AFLplusplus/docs/env_variables.md

     - Setting AFL_LLVM_NGRAM_SIZE or AFL_LLVM_INSTRUMENT=NGRAM-{value}
       activates ngram prev_loc coverage, good values are 2, 4 or 8
       (any value between 2 and 16 is valid).
+      It is highly recommended to increase the MAP_SIZE_POW2 definition in config.h to at least 18 and maybe up to 20 for this as otherwise too many map collisions occur.

+    See llvm_mode/README.ctx.md

+### CTX

+    - Setting AFL_LLVM_CTX or AFL_LLVM_INSTRUMENT=CTX
+      activates context sensitive branch coverage - meaning that each edge is additionally combined with its caller.
+      It is highly recommended to increase the MAP_SIZE_POW2 definition in config.h to at least 18 and maybe up to 20 for this as otherwise too many map collisions occur.

     See llvm_mode/README.ngram.md